This article contains affiliate links, you can read my disclaimer here.

 Skydiving Jurien Bay

-If driving is not giving you an adequate adrenaline rush, then consider jumping out of a plane along the way with Skydive Jurien Bay.
-For an amazing thrill, skydivers are rewarded with the most spectacular aerial views of the turquoise coastline before landing directly on the beach.
+If you have the urge to jump out of a plane, you can do this in Jurien Bay with Skydive Jurien Bay.
+Skydivers are rewarded with the most spectacular aerial views of the turquoise coastline before landing directly on the beach.

 For the ultimate beach camping experience, stay the night at Sandy Cape campground.
 Located 13 km north of Jurien Bay, Sandy Cape is a near perfect camping experience with a picturesque white sandy beach and crystal clear water that’s ideal for swimming, snorkelling and fishing.